 Shipping and billing address

-Method of payment (all major credit cards, electronic check, wire transfer, money order or check)
+Method of payment (all major credit cards, electronic check, wire transfer, money order, or check)

 For additional information, read What You Need to Form an LLC in Delaware.

 No, a Delaware bank account is not a Delaware LLC requirement; it can be opened anywhere in the world.
-Typically, to open a U.S. business bank account, bankers require a copy of the Certificate of Formation, the Federal Tax ID Number and a member or manager from the LLC to appear in person.
+Typically, to open a U.S. business bank account, bankers require a copy of the Certificate of Formation, the Federal Tax ID Number, and a member or manager from the LLC to appear in person.

 For further details, read our Banking Clarification.

 The opening of a business bank account could be different for every applicant; you are at the mercy of each particular bank and how it processes the request.
 At this time, Harvard Business Services, Inc. cannot assist with the opening of a business bank account.
 However, if an address is needed or any additional documentation is required to process your request, we will be glad to help in any way possible.
-Note: be very cautious of any company that offers to open a bank account on behalf of your LLC.
+As a note, be very cautious of any company that offers to open a bank account on behalf of your LLC.

 No, you are not required to state the purpose of the business when you start a Delaware LLC, since it is not required to be listed on the Certificate of Formation filed with the state of Delaware.
 Harvard Business Services, Inc. will only need to know the purpose of the LLC if you ask us to obtain a Federal Tax ID Number for you from the IRS.